-The general process for developing electronics can be found on the VPI homepage.
-The suggestions below are attributes of successful battery powered devices.
+The general process for developing electronics can be found here.
+The suggestions below are attributes of successful battery-powered devices.

 Each electronic device will face certain environmental factors, such as humidity, dust, heat, cold, or sand.
 Successful systems are designed to withstand their environment.